- Discovering beautiful Alnwick and its famous Castle and Gardens

 - Meals: Breakfast

 Mixture of generally flat and undulating terrain on paved river and seaside promenades, minor urban roads, quiet lanes and purpose built Cycleways.
 There are a few off-road sections, with tracks across grassy fields or farm roads.
 Being a National Cycle Network route, there are no “technical” off-road sections.
 With a mix of tarmac and some gravel or stoney/grass surfaces the ride can be completed on almost any type of bike.
-With a little extra care the off-road sections can be ridden on a road bike with touring tyres fitted, however there are tarmac alternatives to the standard route if preferred.
+With a little extra care the off-road sections can be ridden on a road bike with touring tyres fitted.

 Family Cycling Grade